Boy George: 2000s

 In 2002, Boy George released U Can Never B2 Straight, an "unplugged" collection of rare and lesser-known acoustic works.
 It contained unreleased tracks from previous years as well as some ballads from Cheapness and Beauty and the Culture Club album Don't Mind if I Do.
 From 2002 to 2004, under the pseudonym "The Twin", Boy George experimented in electronica, releasing limited-edition 7" singles and promo records.
 The limited releases included four 7" singles, one limited 12" single (for "Sanitised") and a promo CD, a 13-track album Yum Yum.
 Two years later, it was released via digital outlets such as iTunes.
 An album recorded in the spring of 2003 was also shelved.

 During 2003, Boy George presented a weekly show on London radio station LBC 97.3 for six months.
 He wrote the foreword for a feng shui book called Practical Feng Shui by Simon G. Brown (published in 1998).
 He also appeared as a guest on the British comedy-talk show The Kumars at No. 42.
 In March 2005 he was the guest host for an episode of The Friday Night Project, for Channel 4 television.

 In 2005, Boy George released Straight, the second volume of his autobiography.
-On his "More Protein" website, he also announced another album, also named Straight, for mid-2005.
-The album was never released but a four-track sampler was released along with a book titled Straight.
+A new album, also named Straight, was announced for mid-2005, but never released; only a four-track sampler was released along with a book titled Straight.
 A reggaeton-oriented EP was also planned for August 2006 but was never released.
 Some recent tracks were shared by Boy George himself in late 2006 and early 2007 on his YouTube account, his three Myspace pages and sometimes on his official site.
 In January 2007, Boy George released "Time Machine" on Plan A Records, a song co-written with Ivor Novello Award-winning songwriter Amanda Ghost, who also co-wrote "You're Beautiful" with James Blunt.